 Doing work as an independent contractor carries different risks than working as an employee providing the same services.
-To protect yourself, you should use a written freelance agreement that includes provisions that ensure you get what you want in exchange for the work that you’re doing.
+To protect yourself, you should use a written freelance agreement (as one of your business contracts) that includes provisions that ensure you get what you want in exchange for the work that you’re doing.

 Here are 7 important things that you will want to include in your freelance agreements.

 1. Description of the service(s) you will provide as a freelancer.

 A well-written description of the scope of services you will render is important.
 Equally important, to prevent misunderstandings, is to make clear in your description what is not covered.
 For example, if you’re writing content on a freelance basis, you may include in your description that the scope of work includes one set of revisions but additional revisions will cost more.

 Related Article – Business Contracts: Why You Should Avoid Email Deals

 2. Your independent contractor status as a freelancer.